2600hz/kazoo/scripts/README.md

 -   `BEAMS`: Path to beam files, defaults to `/tmp/beams/*.beam`
 -   `DEST`: Path to the release's lib/ directory, defaults to `/opt/kazoo/lib`

+## tags.escript

+Generates a [TAGS file](https://www.emacswiki.org/emacs/EmacsTags) based on all Erlang code in the code path.

 ## update-the-types.sh